davidefavia/mapmap/README.md

 License
 =======
-This project is released under the **Do What the Fuck You Want Public License** license.
+This project is released under the **Do What the Fuck You Want Public License**.